Aarontanzb/Copy_improvement/README.md

 ## Overview

 It was created in a hacky way when working on Wordware, where structured outputs were not working well, and there was no existing frontend solution.
-The goal is to provide users with actionable insights on improving their website's copy, helping to enhance clarity, engagement, and overall user experience.
+The goal is to provide users with actionable insights on improving their website's copy, helping to enhance clarity, engagement, and overall UX.

 ## Wordware hire me pls